ShanGlor/CtrlFreakTX8-and-RX8/README.md

 Default 8 channels to match the receiver.

-Check the Tx sketch for pinout to NRF24l01, thumbsticks and pots.
+TX PINOUT:  Check the Tx sketch for pinout to NRF24l01, thumbsticks and pots.

 CtrlFreak FC/Rx -  Tested on 16MHz 328 Nano.
 Nano is preferred because of its size and the 3.3v output to supply the NRF24l01 and the sensors.
 Mega not yet supported.